ad4mvojtech/efd/04-voice-tone-and-style/draft.md

-## Voice, Tone and Style
+# Voice, Tone and Style
-# Voice
+## Voice

 Kind and friendly: Any time I communicate I am always trying to be nice towards the other person.
 I am always trying to respect the other person, assuming they will do the same.
 Sometimes, if the person seems interesting to me, I like to talk to them.I use friendly and kind voice that shows my interest and enthusiasm.
 I always respect different opinions and perspectives.
 I am always trying to find a common ground. good listener

-People-Pleasing (unfortunately): When getting to the point, I tend to over explain my reasons.
+People-Pleasing: When getting to the point, I tend to over explain my reasons.
 And all the circumstances that led to my decisions.
-                      (Subconsciously, of course.)

-Honest: I strive to be straightforward.
-I am learning how to say no and how to express even the negative opinions in polite way.
-          I reckon everyone deserves honesty.
-Beating about the bush or making excuses is just wasting ones time

-candid:
-Caring:
-Curious: I love learning about new interesting things.
-I am always trying to ask questions, that help me better understand the topic.
-I listen actively to what others have to say and share my own insight and experiences.
-I am open and willing to try new things.
+Candid – I am sort of a candid observer, usually more listening to other people and being honest in my conversation with them.

+Divagate – my storytelling is often interrupted by random details I remembered or I forget where I was going with the conversation.

-# Tone
+## Tone
 Informal: I prefer a relaxed and informal tone that suits most situations and contexts.
 I use a conversational and casual language that gives me naturalness and authenticity.

-          I also use abbreviations, shortened words and slang words that give me friendliness and approachability.
-I do not care if I break some grammar rules, if it improves the fluency and expressiveness of my speech.
-Personal:
+Personal: I am used to keep the circle of my friends small, so when I am along my friends I am being completely myself, cause I know that they would not judge me.

 Emotional: I like to convey my feelings and emotions through my tone.
 I use different intonations, pitches and loudness to show my mood and attitude.
-I also use emoticons,
-            exclamation marks and punctuation marks to emphasize my tone and give it more expression.
-I do not hide my emotions, but rather share them with others.
+I also use exclamation marks and punctuation marks to emphasize my tone and give it more expression.
+It is really hard for me to hide my emotions.
-Neutral:

 Over-sharing.
 Or maybe just sharing: I am a fan of people communicating their feelings.
 I think it’s calming when people hear, that it’s not just them feeling a certain way, and that it’s all right.
-That you can have fear and still do the thing you are afraid of.
+That you can have fear and still do the thing you are afraid.
 Sharing ones fears and worries can show others that we’re all humans.
 It sounds like a huge cliché, but I think this ability is in general still lacking.
 Assertive: When needed, I am the one who asks the question or raises the complaint
-Proffesional:
-Creative:
-Neutral:
-supportive:
-Kind: When I talk, 80% of the time I smile.
+Kind: When I talk, especially to strangers I am always trying to be nice and kind.
 I want others to know I listen to them.
 And that I’m interested in what they have to say.
 I also don’t jump to conclusions.
 Instead, I remind myself that I don’t know what’s behind someone’s behaviour.
-So, I can’t judge them without understanding them first.

-# Style:
+## Style:
 I like to have things that are working together, when I create or just change the furniture in my room.
 Organised: